IBM-Blockchain/blockchain-vscode-extension/client/tutorials/ibm-blockchain-platform-vscode-smart-contract/local-dev.md

 1. In the `LOCAL FABRIC OPS` panel, look for `+ Instantiate` (it's under Smart Contracts > Instantiated) and click it.

-2. You'll be asked to choose a channel.
-Pick the only option: `mychannel`.

-3. You'll be asked to choose a smart contract to instantiate.
+2. You'll be asked to choose a smart contract to instantiate.
 Pick `demoContract@0.0.1`.

-4. You'll be asked what function to call.
+3. You'll be asked what function to call.
 If you wanted to use a specific function as part of your instantiate, you could enter something here.
 We'll see that happen in future tutorials, but for now just hit `Enter` to skip this step.

-5. You'll be asked if you want to provide a private data configuration file.
+4. You'll be asked if you want to provide a private data configuration file.
 For this tutorial just click `No`, in future tutorials we will explain more about this.

 Instantiation can take a while longer than install - watch out for the success message and `demoContract@0.0.1` appearing in the Smart Contracts > Instantiated list to confirm it's worked!